 Some of the Best Commercial Door Closers at a Glance

-To guide you more in choosing for the best from the various door closers, here are the top products with its advantages and disadvantages:
+In the market, Regular/Parallel Arm and Top Jamb Mount door closers are the types to choose from for your door.
+To guide you more in choosing the best products from the various door closers, here are the top products with their advantages and disadvantages:

 This closing mechanism is created with grade-1 cast aluminum that is highly resistant to corrosion, making it the best for more prolonged usage.
 It has a flexible spring arm that enables a slow, safe and hands-free closing and opening operation.
 Its three adjustable valves are efficient for back-checking, latching and sweep motion.
 It is suitable for heavy-duty doors weighing up to 150 pounds.
 This is the perfect closing mechanism for entrances and doorways with high traffic as it can withstand over two million closing and opening operations.

 If it is your first time installing this closing mechanism, you might want to read the instructions carefully.
 It is because its instructions might confuse you since it is shown through pictures.

 When looking for a door closer to be used for walkways, halls, doorways and traffic entrances, this is the product is the best buy.
 It has a heavy duty type of door closer as it is made from cast iron, steel arm and is a rust-proof aluminum coating.
 It includes six adjustment levels for better control for latching and sweeps motion as well as back-check.
 If it comes to the point that you are not satisfied with this product, the company offers a five-year limited warranty.